IRON GODDESS | TIE GUAN YIN | OOLONG TEA

 Before preparing any type of tea always warm the teapot and teacups by rinsing it with hot water.

-Put 3 g of tea in the preheated tea pot and add water at 95 C and rinse the tea before preparing the first infusion so the leaves are clean and soft for brewing.
+Put 3 g of tea in the preheated tea pot and add water at 100°C and rinse the tea before preparing the first infusion so the leaves are clean and soft for brewing.

 Don’t throw out your tea leaves after your first cup of tea.
-The same tea leaves can be steeped up to 3-4 times.
+The same tea leaves can be steeped multiple times.
 Discover the nuances of tea with every infusion.

 Use the same temperature of water for the next few infusions and experiment with the steeping time 30s,1 min or even longer.